Commandos (Portugal)

-The Commandos (Comandos) are a commando (special operations capable) unit in the Portuguese Army.
-Presently, their parent unit is the Commando Regiment (Regimento de Comandos).
+The Commandos (Comandos) are a special operations unit in the Portuguese Army.
+Their parent unit is the Commando Regiment (Regimento de Comandos).

 Their motto is Audaces Fortuna Juvat (Latin for "Fortune Favors the Bold") and their war cry is Mama Sumae (it can be translated as "here we are, ready for the sacrifice" – taken from a Bantu tribe of southern Angola).